Layr-Labs/eigenlayer-middleware/docs/ServiceManagerBase.md

     onlyOwner
 ```

-This function allows the owner to update the address that is permitted to submit rewards on behalf of the AVS.
+This function allows the owner to update the address that is permitted to submit rewards submissions on behalf of the AVS.

 *Effects:*
 * Updates the `rewardsInitiator` storage variable